NateMIC/Learn2Load_web/README.md

-# Learn2Load
+# Learn2LoadWeb

-Web interface for the Hololens application
+Web interface made with Angular and PrimeNG for the Hololens application Learn2Load